erwincoumans/tiny-differentiable-simulator/README.md

 Tiny Differentiable Simulator is a header-only C++ (and CUDA) physics library with zero dependencies.

-+ Note that latest development moved to the repos forked by [Eric Heiden](https://github.com/eric-heiden/tiny-differentiable-simulator) and [Erwin Coumans](https://github.com/erwincoumans/tiny-differentiable-simulator)
++ Note that the main repository is transfered from google-research to [Erwin Coumans](https://github.com/erwincoumans/tiny-differentiable-simulator)

 It currently implements various rigid-body dynamics algorithms, including forward and inverse dynamics, as well as contact models based on impulse-level LCP and force-based nonlinear spring-dampers.
 Actuator models for motors, servos, and Series-Elastic Actuator (SEA) dynamics are implemented.